Baker laments lack of blacks in MLB on Jackie Robinson Day

 While players and managers across baseball embraced celebrating Robinson online, some expressed disappointment that they missed the chance to don his number this season and wondered whether there would be a way to make up the day.

-“Dear MLB, If/when the season starts back can we have a day where we all wear number 42?
+“Dear @MLB, If/when the season starts back can we have a day where we all wear number 42?
 It’s my fav alternate jersey of the year.
-Pretty please,” Pirates right-hander
+Pretty please,” Pirates right-hander Chris Archer tweeted.